osadavc/typescript-error-wand/README.md

 This extension contributes the following settings:

-- `prettyTypeScriptErrorsPlus.model`: The AI model to use for error explanations (supports OpenAI models and LLAMA models via Groq)
+- `typescriptErrorWand.openai.model`: The AI model to use for error explanations (supports OpenAI models and LLAMA models via Groq)
-- `prettyTypeScriptErrorsPlus.baseUrl`: Custom API base URL (use this to switch to Groq or other OpenAI-compatible providers)
+- `typescriptErrorWand.openai.baseUrl`: Custom API base URL (use this to switch to Groq or other OpenAI-compatible providers)

 ## How It Works